delongmeng-aws/Machine-Translation-LLM-Finetuning/README.md

 ```

 2. Set up Pytorch

-Since p5 instances use NVIDIA H100 GPUs which have a compute capability of 9.0, you might get this warning later because of incorrect Pytorch version that does not support the GPU and CUDA version.
+Since p5 instances use NVIDIA H100 GPUs which have a compute capability of 9.0, you might get the following warning later because of incorrect Pytorch version that does not support the GPU and CUDA version.

 >NVIDIA H100 80GB HBM3 with CUDA capability sm_90 is not compatible with the current PyTorch installation.
 The current PyTorch install supports CUDA capabilities sm_37 sm_50 sm_60 sm_70 sm_75 sm_80 sm_86.
-If you want to use the NVIDIA H100 80GB HBM3 GPU with PyTorch, please check the instructions athttps://pytorch.org/get-started/locally/
+If you want to use the NVIDIA H100 80GB HBM3 GPU with PyTorch, please check the instructions at https://pytorch.org/get-started/locally/

 - Check the CUDA version